-James McCarter is a scientist, doctor, athlete, professor of genetics and biotech entrepreneur.
-In 2013, he began to reduce his carbs and track his journey along the way.
-In 2014, he adopted a ketogenic diet where he gave up sugar and starch and gets 80% of his calories from fat.
+In 2013, James McCarter reduced his carbs and tracked his journey.
+In 2014, he adopted a ketogenic diet where he gave up sugar and starch and got 80% of his calories from fat.
 In this talk, James discusses how he tracked his ketones and what he learned.

 My journey began at Thanksgiving of 2012 with a question of my sister.
 This is my family, that’s my sister next to me right at the back.
-And I had spent a decade running a biotech company that was required, and I joined a venture capital group of a crop protection company, and my sister said to me you know, some of that corn that you’re growing goes into high-fructose corn syrup and why is that a good thing.
+And I had spent a decade running a biotech company that was acquired, and I joined a venture capital group of a crop protection company, and my sister said to me, "You know, some of that corn that you’re growing goes into high-fructose corn syrup and why is that a good thing?"

-The 150 pounds of sugar that the average American consumes annually, as well as starch converted into sugar isn’t just empty calories, it has a negative effect.
-And you know I used to eat toast, jelly, and banana for breakfast.
-That’s 75 grams of carbs that spiked my blood sugar, which spiked my insulin which crashed my blood sugar and made me hungry again.
-It also blocked energy from body fat, since insulin stops fat mobilization.
+The 150 pounds of sugar that the average American consumes annually, as well as starch converted into sugar, isn’t just empty calories, it has a negative effect.
+I used to eat toast, jelly, and a banana for breakfast.
+That’s 75 grams of carbs that spiked my blood sugar, which spiked my insulin, which crashed my blood sugar and made me hungry again.
+It also blocked using energy from body fat, since insulin stops fat mobilization.

-And as I looked at this more and become increasingly convinced that this carbohydrate overloading is behind many of the diseases of civilization, as this cartoon says, that high carb diet that you put me that I put you on 20 years ago gave you diabetes, high blood pressure and heart disease, opps.
+And as I looked at this more and become increasingly convinced that this carbohydrate overloading is behind many of the diseases of civilization, as this cartoon says, "that high carb diet that I put you on 20 years ago gave you diabetes, high blood pressure, and heart disease, oops."